 These are juices not made from concentrate but made from real vegetable and fruit juices.
 Drinking fruit and vegetable juices can help reverse the effects of harmful free radicals in the body and skin.

 Juices which are made from 100% of the fruit or vegetable, are full of beneficial vitamins for the skin and body.
 Whilst tasting sweet or tangy, they can have the power of cleansing out the bad toxins in your system.

 You can make the juices yourself or buy them pre-made.
 There are huge choices of juices available.
-But try and go for those high in antioxidants.
+But try and those high in antioxidants.
 Research suggests that the darker the juice, the more potent its effect.
 Therefore, pomegranate or blueberry juice are said have a high level of antioxidants which provide many health benefits especially for skin.
-Another example is an old favourite, cranberry juice, which boasts beneficial qualities for women during their time of month.

 The water substance within these fruits or vegetables – their “juice” in essence, provides a useful secondary source of natural hydration for the body.
 You can get the juices from fruit if you make smoothies, and to top it up add juice to the smoothie from a carton instead of milk.

 Another great drink for the skin can be made using mineral water, fresh vegetables, and a Vitamin C capsule.
 Place the vegetables into a blender and mix them on medium speed until they are fully liquefied.
 Then, pour into a glass and add the contents of the vitamin capsule.
 Mix it up and enjoy.